View courses in

 CAS AM 546: Places of Memory: Historic Preservation Theory and Practice

 Covers key aspects of the history, theory, and practice of historic preservation.
-Preservation will be discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
+Preservation is discussed in the context of cultural history and the changing relationship between existing buildings and landscapes and attitudes toward history, memory, invented tradition, and place.
 Also offered as CAS AH 546 and CAS HI 546.

 CAS AM 555: Boston Architectural and Community History Workshop